Adult Day Care

 Therapy is offered at many adult day centers.

 There are more than 4,000 adult day centers nationwide, offering services to more than 150,000 seniors.
-Such day care centers have been around for more than twenty years, but as the population ages, they are becoming more popular, particularly for specialized needs.
-Learning more about the different types of facilities and the services they offer can help interested patrons decide if this type of service center is right for their needs.
+Such day care centers have been around for more than twenty years, but as the population ages, they are becoming more popular, particularly for seniors with specialized health needs.
+Learning more about the different types of facilities and the services they offer can help interested patrons decide if this type of service center fits into their own family situation.

 Types of Facilities

-There are three principal types of adult day care centers:
+There are three principal types of day care centers for seniors:

 • Health Centers: These facilities focus primarily on seniors with ongoing health needs, either from age, accidents, disease, or disability.
 Staffed by nurses, doctors, and trained volunteers, these centers can offer general health care such as medication dispensation, blood pressure screenings, vision acuity testing, and assistance with other basic health care needs.